Getting Started: Questions, Answers, Tips

 USA Adaptive Skiing: Limited Mobility and Wheelchair Users

-- Alpine Meadows (Lake Tahoe, CA): Achieve Tahoe is located at Alpine Meadows Ski Resort where PSIA certified instructors and trained volunteers make skiing possible for the disabled.
-Lessons are taught daily using both mono skis and bi skis for 2.5hours.
-Lift ticket is included but equipment is an additional fee.
-Ski season begins every winter about mid-December to mid-April.
+- Alpine Meadows (Lake Tahoe, CA): Achieve Tahoe is located at Alpine Meadows Ski Resort where PSIA-certified instructors and trained volunteers make skiing possible for the disabled.
+Lessons are taught daily using both mono-skis and bi-skis for 2.5hours.
+A lift ticket is included but the equipment is an additional fee.
+Ski season begins every winter from about mid-December to mid-April.
 For reservations call 530-581-4161 or email firstname.lastname@example.org.
 Registration paperwork is to be filled out in advance.

 - Mountain High Ski Resort (Wright Wood, CA): While being a smaller resort, they have 3 resorts there for the price of one that gives great versatility.
 And if you’re just starting out the terrain is more than enough to challenge you!
-There Adaptive program has very good equipment and PSIA certified instructors.
-The cost of lessons includes instructors, equipment and lift tickets.
+Their Adaptive program has very good equipment and PSIA-certified instructors.
+The cost of lessons includes instructors, equipment, and lift tickets.
 Adaptive lessons are taught midweek in January and February (tentatively in March), and are by reservation only.
 Weekend/Holiday lessons are also available but is more expensive.
 For reservations call 760-316-7861, the Ski School office, and speak to the adaptive supervisor at least 72 hours in advance of the desired lesson.

 - Adaptive Sports Association (Durango, CO): The Adaptive Sports Association ski instructors have been working with the disabled for over 25 years.
-You can choose from a mono or bio-ski, depending on level of ability as well as a full day lesson or half day.
-The cost includes a private lesson, lift ticket for the day, and equipment rental.
-Reservations call 970-385-2163.
+You can choose from mono or bio-ski, depending on your level of ability as well as a full day lesson or half day.
+The cost includes a private lesson, a lift ticket for the day, and equipment rental.
+For reservations call 970-385-2163.

-- Beaver Creek/Vail Program: Choose from a full (6.5 hours) or half day lessons (3hours).
+- Beaver Creek/Vail Program: Choose from a full-day (6.5 hours) or half-day lessons (3 hours).
 The lesson includes ski equipment (mono-skis and bi-skis) but not the lift ticket.
-For more skiing, there are lessons for 3 days and includes the ski equipment and lift ticket.
-However, the lessons must be used within a 5 day period.
-Reservations call 970-754-5465.
+For more skiing, there are lessons for 3 days and include the ski equipment and lift ticket.
+However, the lessons must be used within a 5-day period.
+For reservations call 970-754-5465.
 The season is usually from mid-November through mid-April.

-- Ignite Adaptive Spots (Eldora, CO): At 10am and 1pm January- March Thursday-Sunday the Adaptive Ski & Ride School offers lesson for the disabled.
-The lesson include the lift ticket, trail pass and equipment (if needed).
+- Ignite Adaptive Spots (Eldora, CO): At 10 am and 1 pm January- March Thursday-Sunday the Adaptive Ski & Ride School offers lessons for the disabled.
+The lesson includes the lift ticket, trail pass, and equipment (if needed).
 Additional lesson times may be arranged but either way email firstname.lastname@example.org to make reservations.
-Payment is needed prior to lesson.
+Payment is needed prior to the lesson.

 - Steamboat Adaptive Recreational Sports (Steamboat Springs, CO): Professionals instruct disabled skiers for either a full (7 hours)or half (3 hours) day lesson.
 Equipment and special lift ticket are available during the lesson.
 One can choose from a mono-ski or bi-ski.
 Book the lesson at least 15 days out otherwise an additional fee will be charged.
-For experienced skiers who do not need instruction or equipment a Ski Buddy (a highly trained volunteer) is available to escorted around the ski area for either a half or full day.
-Reservations call 800-299-5017.
+For experienced skiers who do not need instruction or equipment, a Ski Buddy (a highly trained volunteer) is available to escort you around the ski area for either a half or full day.
+For reservations call 800-299-5017.

 - Winter Park Resort (Winter Park, CO): The National Sports Center for the Disabled (NSCD) brings adaptive Alpine Skiing to Winter Park.
 Ski season is November to April using either a mono-ski or bi-ski.
-Half day lessons are 3 hours and full ay lessons are 6hours.
-Equipment and lift ticket are included in the price of the lesson.
+Half-day lessons are 3 hours and full ay lessons are 6 hours.
+Equipment and lift tickets are included in the price of the lesson.
 A ski buddy may also be hired for a fee for more advanced skiers.
 Season passes are also discounted for the disabled.
 For reservations call 303-316-1540 or 970-726-1540 or email firstname.lastname@example.org.

-- High Ground Sun Valley Adaptive Sports (Ketchum, ID): Fresh Tracks is a program offering one on one lesson for either a half (3 hours) or full (6 hours) day.
-The lesson includes lift ticket and equipment.
-For the best price schedule a lesson at least 14 day in advance, otherwise there is an additional fee.
+- High Ground Sun Valley Adaptive Sports (Ketchum, ID): Fresh Tracks is a program offering one on one lessons for either a half (3 hours) or full (6 hours) day.
+The lesson includes a lift ticket and equipment.
+For the best price schedule a lesson at least 14 days in advance, otherwise there is an additional fee.

 - Challenge Mountain: Ski days are on Tuesday, Friday, and Saturday from 9 AM until about 4 PM.
 Clients are taken to major ski areas all over northern Michigan, like Boyne Mountain, Boyne Highlands, Nubs Knob, Treetops/Silvan, Shuss Mountain/Shanty Creek, and Caberfae.
 The instructors will spend as much time with a client as it requires to get them on the ski hill and doing the best that they can do with either a mono-ski or bi-ski.
 For reservations email firstname.lastname@example.org or call 231-582-1186.

 - Special Kid Care at Buck Hill (Burnsville, MN): Though the organization is called Special Kid Care, skiing is not just for kids.
-The 3 week sessions are offered January and February.
+The 3-week sessions are offered in January and February.
 Participants can come Monday evenings or Saturday Mornings.
-The 3 week session includes equipment (mono-ski or bi-ski), lift tickets and instruction from our volunteers.
-The organization also works in partnership with the Buck Hill Ski and Snowboard School so if people would like to schedule private instruction they are able to through the Buck Hill.
+The 3-week session includes equipment (mono-ski or bi-ski), lift tickets, and instruction from our volunteers.
+The organization also works in partnership with the Buck Hill Ski and Snowboard School so if people would like to schedule private instruction they are able to through Buck Hill.

 - Waterville Valley Adaptive Skiing Program (Water Valley, NH): Group and private lessons are available any day, including holiday periods.
-Daily lesson prices range from $65 to $90, and include an all-mountain lift ticket, the use of specially designed adaptive ski equipment, and one-on-one instruction.
-Reservations contact Jim Wall, Program Director at 603-236-8311 ext.
+A daily lesson includes an all-mountain lift ticket, the use of specially designed adaptive ski equipment, and one-on-one instruction.
+Reservations contact Jim Wall, Program Director at 603-236-8311 Ext.
 3175 or email firstname.lastname@example.org.

-- National Ability Center (Park City UT): Offers lesson at the Park City Mountain Resort and Deer Valley & Canyons.
-A full day of lessons is 6 hours where a half day is 3 or 2 hours.
-For the Park City Mountain Resort, a half day lesson of either 2 or 3 hours includes a lift ticket and for a full 6 hour day the lift ticket and lunch is included.
-On the other hand, at Deer Valley & Canyons there is no lift ticket included in the half of full day lesson.
-A ski buddy is also available for rent for those advance skiers who do not need lessons.
+- National Ability Center (Park City UT): Offers lessons at the Park City Mountain Resort and Deer Valley & Canyons.
+A full day of lessons is 6 hours whereas a half-day is 3 or 2 hours.
+For the Park City Mountain Resort, a half-day lesson of either 2 or 3 hours includes a lift ticket and for a full 6-hour day the lift ticket and lunch is included.
+On the other hand, at Deer Valley & Canyons there is no lift ticket included in the half or full-day lesson.
+A ski buddy is also available for rent for those advanced skiers who do not need lessons.
 For reservations call 435-649-3991 or email email@example.com.

-- Ability Plus (West Dover, VT): At the Mount Snow Resort Ability Plus offer adaptive ski clinics for a full of half day.
-The full day consist of two 2hour sessions (one in morning and afternoon).
-The half day is one 2hour lesson.
+- Ability Plus (West Dover, VT): At the Mount Snow Resort Ability Plus offers adaptive ski clinics for a full of half day.
+The full day consists of two 2hour sessions (one in the morning and afternoon).
+The half-day is one 2hour lesson.
 These two options include the lift ticket and adaptive equipment.
 If you already have equipment then the lesson is cheaper.
-For reservations call 802-464-1100, ext.
+For reservations call 802-464-1100, Ext.
 1 – 4699 or email firstname.lastname@example.org

 - Smugglers’ Notch Resort’s Adaptive Program (Jeffersonville, VT): Provides therapeutic recreation for children and adults of all abilities.
-Winter snowsports experiences are tailored to meet the needs and goals of each individual.
+Winter snow sports experiences are tailored to meet the needs and goals of each individual.
 Some program participants may benefit from the support of two instructors, while others may be appropriately paired with one instructor.
-Smugglers’ also offers an inclusion program with its ski and snowboard programs for children, giving the opportunity to socialize with peers while still maintaining the support needed through the adaptive program.
-Half and full day lessons are available.
-Smugglers’ adaptive program maintains an inventory of adaptive equipment including mono-skis, bi-skis and a slider.
+Smugglers also offers an inclusion program with its ski and snowboard programs for children, giving them the opportunity to socialize with peers while still maintaining the support needed through the adaptive program.
+Half and full-day lessons are available.
+Smugglers’ adaptive program maintains an inventory of adaptive equipment including mono-skis, bi-skis, and a slider.
 Snowboarding is also available.